isabella232/bas-style-kit/README.md

 jQuery is a dependency of all JavaScript plugins.
 Some plugins depend on other external scripts for specific functionality, such as managing cookies or auto-complete inputs.

-These dependencies are expressed in `package.json` for when the Style Kit is used as a Node package, and loaded from the [BAS CDN](https://gitlab.data.bas.ac.uk/WSF/bas-cdn) when used directly in a browser.
+Dependencies for 'core' plugins are listed in `package.json` for use when the Style Kit is used as a Node package, or loaded from the [BAS CDN](https://gitlab.data.bas.ac.uk/WSF/bas-cdn) when used directly in a browser.

+Dependencies for optional plugins will need to be included manually as listed in the [end-user documentation](https://style-kit.web.bas.ac.uk).
+They are usually also available from the BAS CDN.

 **Note:** This project uses [Yarn](https://yarnpkg.com/lang/en/) instead of [NPM](https://docs.npmjs.com/getting-started/what-is-npm) for installing dependencies within the `app` Docker image.